DiddiLeija/DiddiLeija/README.md

 > Join me, and together, we can rule the galaxy.
 > \- Darth Vader

-Well... we don't have the power to rule the galaxy _(not yet)_, but we can build cool, useful stuff together.
+Well... we don't have the power to rule the galaxy _(not yet :stuck_out_tongue_winking_eye:)_, but we can build cool, useful stuff together.
 Why don't you take a look to my repositories, and maybe find good ways to improve them?
 I will appreciate anything you could do for me and my projects...

 <!---